keboola/connection-docs/components/writers/bi-tools/gooddata/index.md

 Select an existing table from the [Storage](/storage/tables/) and enter a *Title* which will be used for the table in the GoodData project (you can change the title later if needed).
 The next step is to configure the table columns.

+*Important: There is a **hard limit** on the GoodData interface ([Workspace loading limit](https://support.gooddata.com/hc/en-us/articles/215858108#WorkspaceLoading); link requires authentication) which allows to load only **25 GB** of CSV data in a single load of a single table.
+If you're nearing this limit, we suggest you split the table into chunks and load it incrementally.
+Feel free to contact our [support](/management/support/) for more help.*

 ### Table Columns

 {: .image-popup}